-PROJECT SUMMARY
+1. PROJECT SUMMARY

 1.1.
 Project name Hailsham, Polegate and Eastbourne - Movement & Access Corridor Scheme 1.2.
 Project type Integrated Transport Package - Junction Improvements, Public Transport and Cycling & Walking Infrastructure 1.3.
-Location (inc. postal The Hailsham/Polegate/Eastbourne Movement & Access Corridor scheme is focused address and on the geographic area of the A22/A2270/A2021 corridor between Hailsham, postcode) Polegate and Eastbourne.
+Location (inc. postal address and postcode) The Hailsham/Polegate/Eastbourne Movement & Access Corridor scheme is focused on the geographic area of the A22/A2270/A2021 corridor between Hailsham, Polegate and Eastbourne.
 1.4.
 Local authority area East Sussex County Council 1.5.
-Description (max 300 words) With this corridor being one of the most congested hotspots in the Eastbourne and South Wealden area, and with significant levels of planned housing and commercial development coming forward in the near future combined with high levels of predicted traffic growth, this will place increased demand on both the strategic and local highway network.
-Therefore a package of measures to improve access and movement along the key local corridor connecting Hailsham and Eastbourne is a critical element in supporting sustainable economic growth.
+Description (max 300 words) With this corridor being one of the most congested hotspots in the Eastbourne an South Wealden area, and with significant levels of planned housing and commercia development coming forward in the near future combined with high levels of predicted traffic growth, this will place increased demand on both the strategic an local highway network.
+Therefore a package of measures to improve access an movement along the key local corridor connecting Hailsham and Eastbourne is critical element in supporting sustainable economic growth.
 The Hailsham/Polegate/Eastbourne Movement and Access Corridor scheme (as outlined in Figure 1) is a fundamental element of the wider package for the A27/A22 Growth Corridor to mitigate the impact of planned growth from Eastbourne Borough Council's Local Plan and Wealden District Council's Core Strategy, along with significant additional growth of approximately 13,000 new homes within Wealden District Council's emerging Local Plan.
 This scheme will maximise the opportunities to improve junction capacity and deliver and enable greater access to high quality integrated sustainable transport infrastructure.
 The package has been divided into five distinct phases, these are as follows:- 1.
-Willingdon 2.
-Kings Drive 3.
-Old Town 4.
-Polegate 5.
-Hailsham See map - to include Figure 1 The funding associated with this business case is related to Phase 1.
-Willingdon, but The funding associated with this business case is related to Phase 1 - Willingdon, but it is presented as part of the wider package.
-This phase of the package was selected it is presented as part of the wider package.
+Willingdon Kings Drive Old Town Polegate Hailsham See map - to include Figure 1 The funding associated with this business case is related to Phase 1 - Willingdon, but it is presented as part of the wider package.
 This phase of the package was selected, because it can be delivered independently of other schemes, which are being proposed in this area of South Wealden.
 The Phase 1 measures will be designed to allow future enhancement and integration, with these other measures and complementary schemes.